SynfiniDLT/daml-tokenization-toolkit/operations/README2.md

 dops create-account-factories <path to JSON file>
 ```

-The contract IDs of the factories will saved with their labels under the `.dops` directory.
+The contract IDs of the factories will be saved with their labels under the `.dops` directory.
 Finally, we can use them
 to create the `Account`s.
 The tool supports both a propose-accept worklow and also a unilateral method to do this.
 For
-simplicity, this is an example will show the unilateral way.
-It assumes we are able to act as both the custodian and
+simplicity, this is example will show the unilateral way.
+It assumes we are able to act as both the custodian and owner
-owner in a single command.
+in a single command.
 This can be useful for testing on a single participant.
-For example, to create one `Account`
+For example, to create one `Account` for
-for Bob, use this JSON file:
+Bob, use this JSON file:

 ```json
 {